AlvaroEtxague/frameworkPython/README.md

 The app_base package contains the core page and element functions.

 ## App Pages:
-The app_pages package contains the all pages.
+The app_pages package contains all pages.

 Each page is self contained in a separate module and all pages inherit from base_page.py